 i.
 Generally similar to above.
-PRP is preferred for the treatment of severe NPDR and PDR.
+PRP is preferred for the treatment of severe NPDR and PDR, thus patients with these grades of retinopathy must be referred to an ophthalmologist for treatment.

 4.3 Panretinal Photocoagulation (PRP)

 4.3.1 Pre-treatment Discussion with Patients